rJefferyXie/Chess-Program-with-Minimax-Visualizer/README.md

 * If you are playing against the AI, try not to click anything unless it is your turn.
     * Clicking on the screen while the AI is thinking will cause the window to freeze until it is done thinking.

-**Future Implementations**
-* Update Chess Notation
-  * If two or more identical pieces can move to the same square, need to write which one is moving
-* Update Evaluations
-  * Improving the Evaluation function will improve the effectiveness of the alpha-beta pruning, and will give better moves.
-    * Ex.
-Knight outpost, X-ray on king, doubled pawns, rook on empty file, etc.
-* Filter the valid moves such that the AI cannot make a move that leaves it in check.
-* Flip the board around after each turn so the top player has an easier time reading the position.
-(Think about how it actually looks when you're playing a real chess game over the board).
-* Try implementing Quiescence search to mitigate the *horizon effect* and to make more sensible moves.
-Quiescence search focuses on searching in greater depths for move trees that are logical and advantageous, while realising very early on if a particular move tree is losing and if so will skip it (similar to how a human would play).
-  * The horizon effect is a problem that can occur when every branch (move tree) is searched to a fixed depth.
-Dangerous threats and positional weaknesses beyond the fixed depth will not be detected and the AI will not realize the mistakes that it made until it is too late.

-**Known Bugs**
-  * Chess AI can sometimes make a move while in check that does not result in it escaping check (illegal move).
-(This does not happen in local multiplayer)

 **Requirements and Installation**

 *Required Modules*